 Removable or permanent retainers based on individual needs.

-A dentist shows a dental model to a young girl sitting in a chair, while an adult stands beside them.
+A dentist shows a dental model for children orthodontics to a young girl sitting in a dental chair, while a woman stands beside the chair, smiling in Jacksonville, FL.

 Importance of Early Orthodontic Care